- Current students

 Using our site

-While you may provide information to us, we also track the use of our website by site visitors.
+Please note that we track the use of our website by site visitors.
 We don’t attempt to identify individuals as part of our regular business practice.
 However, the information recorded by our web server logs may be used by us or other government agencies in the event of an investigation.

-When people visit our website we record your visit to our web server and by using tools such as Google Analytics.
+When people visit our website we record the visit to our web server and collect information by using tools such as Google Analytics.
 The information collected includes (but is not limited to):

 - The IP or internet address of your computer, server and browser including location